Medina County Vehicle Impound Guide

 - Valid driver's license: You (or the person retrieving the vehicle) must have a valid driver's license.

-- Vehicle registration: Proof of current vehicle registration is required.
+- Vehicle registration or title: Proof of current vehicle registration or the vehicle's title is required.

 - Proof of insurance: You'll need to demonstrate that the vehicle is insured.

-- Cash or credit card for fees: Impound lots typically accept cash or credit cards.
-Check with the specific lot beforehand.
+- Payment for fees: Impound lots typically accept cash or credit cards.
+Call the specific lot to confirm accepted payment methods.

 If You Don't Have a Valid License

-If your license was suspended due to the DUI arrest, you'll need someone else with a valid license to retrieve the vehicle.
+If your license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle.
+However, you can:

-- Have someone else pick it up: A friend or family member can retrieve the vehicle for you.
+- Have a licensed friend or family member retrieve it: A licensed individual can retrieve the vehicle on your behalf.

 Timeline